 Venous and arterial leg ulcers

-The majority of leg ulcers, about 80%, are caused by venous disease (venous leg ulcers), about 20% are of arterial (arterial leg ulcers) or mixed origin.
-If not treated correctly, a leg ulcer can become a chronic wound which requires longer healing time (sometimes more than 6 months), and they have a tendency to reoccur.
+The majority of leg ulcers are caused by venous disease (venous leg ulcers), others can be of arterial (arterial leg ulcers) or mixed origin.
+If not treated correctly, a leg ulcer can become a chronic wound which requires longer healing time, and they have a tendency to reoccur.

 What is a venous leg ulcer?